superhero/js.core/doc/book/1-core-components/http-server.md

 Naming segments in the url can be done in the following way; `/foobar/:baz`, where the `:baz` key is replaced with a regex; `[^/]+`, matching anything but the `/`, the forward slash.
 Naming a segment is useful for semantikal reasons, but more importantly, named segments are also recognized when composing the dto, **D**ata **T**ransfer **O**bject, as explained under the title `input` below.

+It is possible to assign an expected value for a named segment in the url.
+Instead of replacing the segment with the regex `[^/]+`, the expected value would be used.
+Example: `/foobar/:baz=qux` would match with the string `/foobar/qux`.

 ---

 ### `method`